ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 ## Transferring a contributor's raw data to ingest UI using `hca-util sync`

 Once the contributor has uploaded all the data that is specified for the project and you have a valid metadata submission in the UI, follow the [hca-util guide](https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-and-transfer-data-using-hca-util#sync-data-to-the-ingest-s3-bucket) to sync their data to ingest.

+Alternatively, if working with a published dataset, once the wrangler has uploaded the raw data to the Hca-util upload area, follow the same guide as above to sync your data to ingest.

 ## Completing the submission